Multi-variate correlation and mixtures of product measures: Directions for further research

-By careful applications of the chain rule, Han's inequalities from~\cite{Han78} can all be subsumed into an inequality of Shearer from~\cite{ChungGraFraShe86}.
+The facts that TC and DTC are non-negative can both be subsumed into a much more general inequality of Shearer from~\cite{ChungGraFraShe86}.
 If $\cal{S}$ is a family of subsets of $[n]$ with the property that every member of $[n]$ lies in at least $k$ members of $\cal{S}$, then Shearer's inequality asserts that

-Han's inequalities include the cases when $\cal{S} = {[n]\choose \ell}$ for some $\ell$.
-Within these, TC is the gap in~\eqref{eq:Shearer} when $\cal{S} = {[n] \choose 1}$.
+Han~\cite{Han78} established this previously in case $\cal{S} = {[n]\choose \ell}$ for some $\ell$.
+Among these special cases, TC is the gap in~\eqref{eq:Shearer} when $\cal{S} = {[n] \choose 1}$.
 After a simple application of the chain rule, DTC is the gap in~\eqref{eq:Shearer} when $\cal{S} = {[n]\choose n-1}$ (up to a normalization by $n-1$).
-Several other relations among special cases of the gaps in Han's inequalities were explored by Fujishige~\cite{Fuj78}.
+Several other relations among the gaps in Han's inequalities were explored by Fujishige~\cite{Fuj78}.

 By now, Shearer's inequality has opened a rich vein of applications in combinatorics: see, for instance,~\cite{Radha01}.
 More recently it has been refined further by Madiman and Tetali~\cite{MadTet10} and Balister and Bollob\'as~\cite{BalBol12}.
 Madiman and Tetali's paper gives a more careful overview of other work in this direction.
-From any of these inequalities, one can define a new measure of multi-variate correlation by considering the gap between the two sides.
-Madiman and Tetali also explicitly introduce the gaps in their inequalities in~\cite[Section VII]{MadTet10}, and establish some basic identities between them, generalizing Fujishige's work.
+From any of these inequalities, one can define a new notion of multi-variate correlation by considering the gap between the two sides.
+Madiman and Tetali also explicitly introduce the gaps in their inequalities in~\cite[Section VII]{MadTet10}, and establish some identities between them, generalizing Fujishige's work.

-However, as far as I know these investigations do not include most of our work from Part I above, let alone Part II.
+As far as I know these investigations do not include most of our work from Part I above, let alone Part II.
 Even the fact of monotonicity, which generalizes non-negativity, does not seem to be in the literature.

-\begin{ques} Do our inequalities and identities from Part I have natural generalizations to the gaps in the other inequalities mentioned above? \end{ques}
+\begin{ques} Do the inequalities and identities from Part I have natural generalizations to the gaps in some of the other inequalities mentioned above? \end{ques}

-\begin{ques} Do any of those other gaps enjoy stability or structural results of a similar flavour to Theorem A?. \end{ques}
+\begin{ques} Do any of those other gaps enjoy stability or structural results of a similar flavour to Theorem A? \end{ques}

-It would be especially interesting if the right choice of gap can be used to capture other structural features than those obtained above.
+It would be especially interesting if the right choice of gap could be used to capture other structural features than near-products or their low-information mixtures.